wp-plugins/jetpack-extras/readme.txt

 *   Twitter Button added Related (username/optional description format)
 *   Adds the ability to make the Twitter button share the WP.me url, if that JetPack module in use, [As suggested by SkipTweets on Twitter](http://skipsloan.com/?p=175)

-Currently removed is, difficult to add without eding chunks of hte core
+Currently removed is:

-*   Ability to turn on/off the [DNT Twitter](https://dev.twitter.com/docs/tweet-button#optout) button mode
+*   Ability to turn on/off the [DNT Twitter](https://dev.twitter.com/docs/tweet-button#optout) button mode - it is difficult to add without editing chunks of the core

 == Installation ==